The Brief · Case Study

 The problem

-Our first client, Modish Global, runs a media and intelligence operation with opportunity arriving from every direction — inbound email, partner inquiries, licensing interest, press contacts.
+My first client, Modish Global, runs a media and intelligence operation with opportunity arriving from every direction — inbound email, partner inquiries, licensing interest, press contacts.
 The pattern will be familiar to anyone who runs a business: the important message arrives looking exactly like the unimportant ones, on a Tuesday afternoon when everyone is busy.
 Deals don't usually die because someone said no. They die because nobody answered in time.

 What this means for your business